bongolegend/bricks-flask/README.md

 * When you want to deploy, use this from within the directory: `gcloud app deploy --project bricks-app`.

+### Deploying Google Cron Jobs
+You must deploy your cron jobs (defined in `cron.yaml`) separately from the rest of the app by running `gcloud app deploy cron.yaml`.

 ### Testing your deployment locally

 * If  you want to run the GAE SDK dev server locally, run `dev_appserver.py --application=bricks-app app.yaml --port=5000`.